11 days in Taiwan: Day 6 from Taichung to Hualien

 I was starting to be concerned with the safety of my belongings but I didn’t have much of a backup plan.

-So without a choice, I decided to stick through with the plan and have them safe-keep my luggage for a day.
+So without a choice, I decided to stick with the plan and have them safe-keep my luggage for a day.
 You will only be charged at the end of your storage and it’s NT70 per day.
 They will pass you a flimsy collection slip and all I remembered was them reminding me not to lose it.
 They really could have made their collection slip more sturdy.

 Taking the TRA to Hualien

-Somehow, the Taiwanese seems to know their geography well.
+Somehow, the Taiwanese seem to know their geography well.
 They love to label their directions with North, South, East, West and for someone who can’t even figure that out in Singapore, it took me a while to figure out the platform for my destination.
 It’s Northbound to Hualien from Taipei.

 There are different types of TRA trains traversing the same routes.
 Some trains are really comfortable, like the one I was taking to Hualien.
 Lots of leg space and all sorts of hooks to let you hang your stuff.
 Some trains, on the other hand, are similar to Singapore’s MRT.
 Free-seating and if you can’t get a seat, you’ve got to stand throughout the hours of journey as TRA trains are much slower than HSR.